What is a Workplace Violence Prevention Program?

-Violence is a risk in any workplace.
-Acts of violence can cause harm to workers, affect a company’s reputation, and impact expenses and profits.
+A workplace violence prevention program is a plan designed to identify, mitigate, and manage the risks associated with workplace violence.
+It aims to protect employees, safeguard the company's reputation, and minimize financial impacts.
 Implementing a comprehensive workplace violence prevention program is essential to mitigate the risks unexpected violence can create.

 Preventing workplace violence requires controls and alert systems to be in place well before an unexpected act of violence or an escalation of events.
 When implemented correctly, a workplace violence prevention program will proactively reduce the risk of violence in the work environment, including off-site work environments.

 Companies should leverage their safety leaders when developing a workplace violence prevention program.
-This will reduce the costs of developing the program and will increase its feasibility.
+This will reduce the costs of developing the program and increase its feasibility.
 Safety leaders typically have a keen understanding of not just the business's operations, but the people on the front line of those operations.

 In addition, safety leaders are uniquely skilled at mitigating hazards and proactively preventing incidents.
 The skills needed to develop workplace violence prevention programs are similar to those in safety management.
 Hazards need to be identified, mitigation controls implemented, and an observation process in place to ensure it’s working.